jworl/htb-notes/Obscurity/obscurity-notes.md

 ```

-Now we peruse robert's files and transfer anything of interest using netcat.
+Peruse robert's files and transfer anything of interest using netcat.
 ```
 www-data@obscure:/home/robert$ cat check.txt
 Encrypting this file with your key should result in out.txt, make sure your key is correct!